chkakaja/sentimize/_PRESS-RELEASE.md

  -->

 ## Heading ##
+  > Analyze video to show people's emotions.
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  Name the product in a way the reader (i.e. your target customers) will understand.

 ## Sub-Heading ##
+  > Learn more about the person you are video chatting.
-  > Describe who the market for the product is and what benefit they get.
+  Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

 ## Summary ##
+  > Video chatting platform for you and your friends.
+Sentimize will show you data on how your friend's are feeling during your video chat.
-  > Give a summary of the product and the benefit.
+  Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
+  > No access or record to analyze the video chat.
-  > Describe the problem your product solves.
+  Describe the problem your product solves.

 ## Solution ##
+  > Show and save data on video chats on people's emotions.
-  > Describe how your product elegantly solves the problem.
+  Describe how your product elegantly solves the problem.

 ## Quote from You ##
+  > Sentimize allows you to gain more information about whoever you video chat with.
-  > A quote from a spokesperson in your company.
+  A quote from a spokesperson in your company.

 ## How to Get Started ##
+  > ??
-  > Describe how easy it is to get started.
+  Describe how easy it is to get started.

 ## Customer Quote ##
+  > Sentimize helped my company improve teamwork and communication.
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  Provide a quote from a hypothetical customer that describes how they experienced the benefit.

 ## Closing and Call to Action ##
+  > ??
-  > Wrap it up and give pointers where the reader should go next.
+  Wrap it up and give pointers where the reader should go next.